All Episodes

 I mean, this is someone who attacks people for a living.

-All of a sudden the cars are turned, the tables are turned a little bit, and there's a total and utter meltdown.
+All of a sudden, the cars are turned, the tables are turned a little bit, and there's a total and utter meltdown.

 I mean, that's the other side.

-Yeah, it's it's been tough.
+Yeah, it's been tough.

 And I think the biggest story to come out of this is what your father had been saying.

-Number one is that he's not being investigated.
+Number one, is that he's not being investigated.

 Number two, there was no collusion.

-Uh number three, the media has been recklessly wrong, repeatedly wrong in all of this.
+Number three, the media has been recklessly wrong, repeatedly wrong in all of this.

 Number four, the double standard with Loretta Lynch, as you've been pointing out in the Clintons, is so transparent.

-Uh Comey never really thought it rose to any level because he never did anything about it.
+Comey never really thought it rose to any level because he never did anything about it.

-Two or three weeks, two to three more.
+Two to three more.

-This goes on until twenty.
+This goes on till 2020.

-This goes on through twenty twenty four.
+This goes on through 2024.

-What part didn't you?
+Your part didn't you.

-Yeah, you know, i th they will drag it out because that's all the problem is, Sean, it's all they got because everything else has been so good.
+The problem is, Sean, it's all they got because everything else has been so good.

-The Dow's breaking records, people are going back to work.
+People are going back to work.

 Employment numbers are awesome.

-I mean, he's not actually just forcing new laws on people, he's just getting rid of the old crap that no one actually cares about, and it's just been a disaster for small business and big business alike.
+He's just getting rid of the old crap that no one actually cares about and it's just been a disaster for small business and big business alike.

-You know, that's what people want to see.
+That's what people want to see.

-You know, let him do his job, let them do what they elected to do.
+Let them do what they elected to do.

 So let's get back to work.